bcnzer/junior-techbots-app/README.md

 # junior-techbots

-> Show children their next available project in Coding Club and share results with parents
+> Show children their next available project in Coding Club and share results with parents.
+Children can also record results

 ## Build Setup